01mf02/jq-lang-spec/spec.typ

 The official documentation of jq is @jq-manual.

 jq programs are called _filters_.
-For now, let us consider a filter to be a function from a value to a (lazy) stream of values.
+For now, let us consider a filter to be a function from a value to a (lazy, possibly infinite) stream of values.
-Furthermore, let us assume a value to be either a boolean, an integer, or an array of values.
+Furthermore, in this section, let us assume a value to be either a boolean, an integer, or an array of values.
+(The full set of JSON values is introduced in @values.)

 The identity filter "`.`" returns a stream containing the input.